waimea-jmace-300DTD/jmace-300DTD-assessment/Design.md

 it is impotent that i do not give medical advice as people are untrained and my hurt there animals and i don't know anything about animal heath care

-i will need to consider that people may miss simtems of sickness d
+i will need to consider that people may still try to call and ask what they can do or try to look through my website for info on how to save there animals i need to make it clear that the web site is made by someone who has no medical experience and that there will be no info no what to do to a animal just info on the vets and where the vets are and how to contact them

-### IMPLICATION NAME HERE
+### End-User

 Replace this text with a clear explanation of what the implication means.